tasb/devops-advanced/labs/lab-04.md

 baseURL: process.env.BASE_URL || '<URL_for_UAT_AppService>',
 ```

 Then remove all files on the `tests` folder besides `echo.spec.ts`.

+On folder `tests-examples` you can find a great example of Playwright usage for website <https://demo.playwright.dev/todomvc>.
+You can use as a good reference.

+For this lab, you should delete that folder before proceed.

 ### Step 03 - Run Playwright Tests locally